 Seven Samurai tells a simple story about a village, some bandits and seven samurai.
 Akira Kurosawa tells his tale and fills it to the brim with as much profound substance and beauty as he could.
 The film could not have been made any other way.
 No detail could have been changed.
 Every character and sequence amounts to the glorious epic at hand.
 I am wholly invested in every second of the film.
 It dramatically capitalizes on all the potent emotion you could ever ask for in a single film.
 It’s funny, it’s sad, it’s overwhelming in its scope, it’s a visionary work of art and magic, it’s one of the most epic stories ever told and it’s one the most worthy movies of being called a masterpiece ever made.

 There Will Be Blood is tremendous in the way that it tells a story through through the eyes of a single man and examines not the dream, but the american nightmare.
-It’s the greatest character study ever made and without a perfect portrayal of this flawlessly crafted antihero.
+It’s the greatest character study ever made and without a perfect portrayal of this antihero it wouldn’t be the flawless film it is.
 Daniel Day-Lewis gives one of the greatest performances I’ve ever seen as Daniel Plainview, a depraved oil man whose mask slides off revealing a complete lack of humanity.
 The drama and rivalry that ensues once Plainview begins drilling makes for one of the most monumental and gorgeous pieces of art I’ll ever bare witness to.
 There Will Be Blood is unique, real, but at the same time larger than life and monumentally powerful.
 There Will Be Blood is a beautifully-woven masterpiece.

-No Country for Old Men is nothing short of one of the most brilliantly directed films of all time.
-The Coen Brother’s are, unquestionably, my favorite filmmakers of all time and this is their greatest feat.
+No Country for Old Men may be the most brilliantly directed films of all time.
+The Coen Brother’s are, unquestionably, two of the greatest filmmakers of all time and this is their greatest feat.
 No Country is a beautifully violent film filled with moralistic power.
-It’s a blood-soaked tale told magnificently through subtleties.
-A film that is truly perfect in every way imaginable.
+It’s a blood-soaked tale told magnificently through subtleties, a film that is truly perfect in every way imaginable.

 No Country for Old Men tells, what seems to be on the surface, a simplistic tale of cat and mouse.
 A chess game, if you will, between an average joe who happens upon a suitcase full of drug money and a ruthlessly intelligent killer who has no empathy what so ever.
 The powerful tale that is realized with No Country for Old Men is one of violence, malevolence and art.
 No Country for Old Men is a masterpiece in every single sense of the word.